Here are several miscellaneous parameters.

 A subtlety for Microsoft Visual C/C++ style bit-field packing (e.g. -mms-bitfields) for targets that support it: When a bit-field is inserted into a packed record, the whole size of the underlying type is used by one or more same-size adjacent bit-fields (that is, if its long:3, 32 bits is used in the record, and any additional adjacent long bit-fields are packed into the same chunk of 32 bits.
 However, if the size changes, a new field of that size is allocated).

-If both MS bit-fields and __attribute__((packed))
+If both MS bit-fields and __attribute__((packed)) are used,

 the latter will take precedence.
-If __attribute__((packed))
+If __attribute__((packed)) is

 used on a single field when MS bit-fields are in use, it will take